ctsit/redcap_deployment/README.md

-# REDCap Deployment Scripts
+# REDCap Packaging and Deployment Toolset

 ## Overview

-This project provides tools for scripted deployments of REDCap instances and the extensions installed within them.
-The tools achieve this through scripted building of packages of the REDCap with extensions and scripted deployment of those packages to hosts.
-The goal of the project is to build packages rapidly and consistently across REDCap version numbers and deployed instances.
-This will reduce the cost of testing, the variability in test environments, and the costs of upgrading REDCap instances.
+This project provides tools for scripted deployments and upgrades of REDCap instances and the extensions installed within them.
+The toolset achieves this through scripted building of packages of the REDCap with extensions as well as the scripted deployment of those packages to hosts.
+The goal of the project is to provide a tool set that can build packages rapidly and consistently across REDCap version numbers and deploy those packages to new and existing REDCap instances.
+This will reduce the variability between development, testing, and production environments.
+This in turn will reduce the error rates, the cost of testing, and the costs of upgrading REDCap instances.

 Ancillary to this goal, this project provides a local REDCap instance that can be used as an educational REDCap tool and/or a software development test bed.
 You can use this project for any or all of these goals.